bitlap/intellij-sbt-dependency-analyzer/README.md

 addSbtPlugin("net.virtual-void" % "sbt-dependency-graph" % "0.8.2")
 ```

-Since version **0.1.1-231.9392.1**, this plugin will give a bootstrap prompt in the bottom right corner, and after clicking on the bootstrap prompt, Intellij IDEA will automatically add the `addDependencyTreePlugin` while jumping into the `project/plugins.sbt`.

-Entry point 👈🏻:
+What is the meaning of this line of code?

+Because this Intellij IDEA plugin depends on `sbt-dependency-graph` which is a third-party plugin, but now integrated into sbt by default (but the plugin will not be enabled by default, see [sbt issue](https://github.com/sbt/sbt/pull/5880)).

+Just click on the icon and wait for the analysis:

 ![](./docs/gotoAnalyze1.jpg)

+When the analysis is complete:

 <details>
 <summary>Show Conflicts 👈🏻</summary>